Home » Marriage Help » How To Stop a Divorce from a Wife

 Actions-speak-louder-than-words

 How many times have you heard that actions always speak louder than words?
 Well, that’s because it’s true!
-An individual can say the right things or make promises without the intent to follow through.
+Individuals, friends, or family can say the right things or make promises without intending to follow through.
 Actions are more meaningful as it takes motivation off your wife’s hurt likely deepened.

 Your wife’s hurt likely deepened when your actions did not match your words.
 Perhaps you frequently said you loved her kids, but your efforts did not match your positive sentiment.

-You would be surprised, but some women are so angry and tired that it gets to the desperate point when they want to divorce or separate.
+You would be surprised how many married couples do, but some women are so angry and tired that it gets to the desperate point when they want to divorce or have family law separate.
 So, try to compromise to stop your wife from divorcing.

 Over time, your wife probably dismissed your promises and ignored your words, as she knew that they would not be accompanied by action.
 History has rendered your words and promises useless; thus, you must rely on activities that show you care unquestionably and deeply.

-Instead of verbalizing that you love your wife, show her through action.
+Instead of verbalizing that you love your partner or wife, show her through action.
 Buy her flowers, take her car to be serviced by the mechanic, or play her favorite board game with you must be sure to communicate and spice your relationship up.
-You must be consistent and execute all promises to rebuild trust in your word.
+You must consistently execute all promises to your spouse, friend, or partner and rebuild trust in your word.

 6. Focus and Prioritize Your Wife